user8595/user8595.github.io/content/posts/random-thoughts.md

 Also, thanks for taking the time for reading this lengthy vent post, this was just some random thought i had just after waking up at 3 AM, and if you want to comment about what i wrote or your opinion about this post, feel free to write about it below.

 Only if i learn't about those since i was at a young age, i probably wont write this at all.
 But here we are.

-Now all i need to figure out is how to open comments in this website.